 The Village utilizes the PAVER rating system to rate the condition of its roadways.
 In fiscal year 2022, the Village re-evaluated all of its roadways through a process that incorporates the use of imagery equipment to detail conditions below the surface.
 Upon completion of the analysis, a detailed plan was established to help the Village plan for the long term maintenance needs of its roadways.
-In FY2023, the Village resurfaced 3.5 miles of roadway and pursued an aggressive patching program to extend the life of its roadways.
-Additional progress was made on the Village's street name sign replacement program and several re-ditching and shouldering projects were completed by public works department employees.
+In FY2024, the Village resurfaced 3.0 miles of roadway and pursued an aggressive patching program to extend the life of its roadways.
+Additional progress was made on the Village's street sign replacement program and several roadway culvert replacements, re-ditching and shouldering projects were completed by public works department employees.

-At the close of FY 2023, work began on the Church Street Road Realignment Project.
-The project, which is supported by grant funds administered through the Illinois Department of Commerce and Economic Opportunity, is expected to be completed in FY 2024.
+Work continued on the Church Street Road Realignment Project and was substantially complete at the close of FY 2024 with only sidewalk installation and final restoration remaining.
+The project, which is supported by grant funds administered through the Illinois Department of Commerce and Economic Opportunity, is expected to be completed in FY 2025.

 Progress was also made on the Sunnyside Beach Road Improvement Project.
 The project is supported by a Special Service Area (SSA) Bond which was pursued at the direction of the residents residing on the road who desired to upgrade their private road to public road standards.
 The debt service on the bond is paid by the residents through a special assessment on their real estate tax bill.
-During FY 2023, the Village secured the easements necessary to accommodate drainage improvements for the project and construction will begin in FY 2024.
+During FY 2024, construction began and was substantially complete at the close of the fiscal year.

-Design engineering continued on the Riverside Drive Road Improvement Project.
-The project includes the replacement of the storm structures under the Riverside Drive bridge, resurfacing of the roadway and the installation of a sidewalk and bike path to safely separate pedestrian and bicyclist movement from vehicular traffic.
-The project, which is partially being funded with Surface Transportation Program funds, is expected to be under construction in FY 2024.
+Construction got underway on the Riverside Drive Road Improvement Project in FY 2024 beginning with tree removal in the early Spring.
+The project is partially funded with Surface Transportation Program and Rebuild Illinois funds and includes the replacement of the storm structures under the Riverside Drive bridge, resurfacing of the roadway and the installation of a sidewalk and bike path to safely separate pedestrian and bicyclist movement from vehicular traffic.
+The project is expected to be completed in FY 2025.